stabner/HashmonkeyCoin/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the raptoreumd tests manually, launch `src/test/test_raptoreum`.
+To run the hashmonkeycoind tests manually, launch `src/test/test_hashmonkeycoin`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the raptoreumd tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the hashmonkeycoind tests.

-To add more raptoreumd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more hashmonkeycoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the raptoreum-qt tests manually, launch `src/qt/test/test_raptoreum-qt`
+To run the hashmonkeycoin-qt tests manually, launch `src/qt/test/test_hashmonkeycoin-qt`

-To add more raptoreum-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more hashmonkeycoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_raptoreum has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_hashmonkeycoin has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_raptoreum --log_level=all --run_test=getarg_tests
+    test_hashmonkeycoin --log_level=all --run_test=getarg_tests

-... or to run just the doubleraptoreum test:
+... or to run just the doublehashmonkeycoin test:

-    test_raptoreum --run_test=getarg_tests/doubleraptoreum
+    test_hashmonkeycoin --run_test=getarg_tests/doublehashmonkeycoin

-Run `test_raptoreum --help` for the full list.
+Run `test_hashmonkeycoin --help` for the full list.

 ### Note on adding test cases

 The sources in this directory are unit test cases.
-Boost includes a unit testing framework, and since Raptoreum Core already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).
+Boost includes a unit testing framework, and since hashmonkeycoin Core already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called `test_raptoreum` that runs all of the unit tests.
-The main source file is called test_raptoreum.cpp.
+The build system is setup to compile an executable called `test_hashmonkeycoin` that runs all of the unit tests.
+The main source file is called test_hashmonkeycoin.cpp.
 To add a new unit test file to our test suite you need to add the file to `src/Makefile.test.include`.
 The pattern is to create one test file for each class or source file for which you want to create unit tests.
 The file naming convention is `<source_filename>_tests.cpp`